Answers to the Ultimate List of FAQs on Online Community

 A. Online community services can be anything from completely creating community strategy and executing to handling certain aspects of an online community.
 For example, community management, community moderation, SEO, and content generation can be outsourced and offered as a service.

-An online community just like a physical/real-world community would have both regular and occasion-specific events.
+A. An online community just like a physical/real-world community would have both regular and occasion-specific events.
 Online events have the unique advantage of being location-agnostic and allow people to join remotely thereby saving both time and money.

 Some of the examples are the following: